Chromatin and Genomic Expression

 François Robert's laboratory studies the role of chromatin in gene expression.
 The team has different research axes but they all relate to transcription by RNA polymerase II and its relation to its physiological substrate: chromatin.
 Cells take advantage of the plasticity of chromatin and use it as an integral and central part of gene expression regulation.
 Indeed, the regulation of transcription involves, in most if not all cases, some reorganization of chromatin.

 More recently, the lab and others have shown that transcription can influence chromatin structure.
 There is therefore a dynamic molecular dialog going on between transcription and chromatin.
-We use functional genomic (ChIP-Seq, RNA-Seq, ChIP-chip) and proteomic (mass spectrometry) approaches in yeast, mammalian cell lines and mice in order to better understand the mechanisms and consequences of this dialog.
+We use functional genomic (ChIP-seq, ChIP-exo, ChEC, MNase-seq, RNA-seq, ChIP-chip) and proteomic (mass spectrometry) approaches in yeast, drosophila and mammalian cell lines in order to better understand the mechanisms and consequences of this dialog.

-The laboratory is currently organized around four different research axes: dissecting the role of Mediator in transcriptional regulation in vivo, the role of the RNA polymerase II CTD in the regulation of chromatin at active gene, the role of histone chaperones FACT and Spt6 in the regulation of chromatin structure, and investigating the role of H2A.Z-mediated cryptic transcription in human cancers.
+The laboratory is currently organized around three different research axes: dissecting the role of Mediator in transcriptional regulation in vivo, the role of the RNA polymerase II CTD in the regulation of chromatin at active gene and the role of histone chaperones FACT and Spt6 in the regulation of chromatin structure.

 - Director, Chromatin and Genomic Expression research unit